 - The evaluation of malting barley varieties, including heritage varieties and dual-purpose varieties, will allow farmers to anticipate yields and returns while accounting for climatic and site differences that exist across Northern Ontario.

-- Determining optimal management practise for malting barley in Northern Ontario will allow farmers to be more economically sustainable by improving grain yield and malt quality.
+- The determination of optimal management practises for malting barley in Northern Ontario will allow farmers to be more economically sustainable by improving grain yield and malt quality.

 - Effective malting barley production practices for Northern climates provides an opportunity for cash cropping by including malting barley in the crop rotation.